mariuszmalek/mariuszmalek/README.md

 ### Hey there 👋

 I'm Mariusz.
 I work as a full-time software engineer.
-I put emphasis on translating user-centric projects.
 My mission is to create great things.
 Most of my open-source 🚀 projects below are focused on one thing - to help create great things.
 I also write 📝 [articles](https://dev.to/mariuszmalek) about life, web-development, machine learning and start-ups.

 🌱 I’m currently learning Rust, Flutter and developing the Hey mobile app.